leafleaf90/VLblog/_posts/2023-05-24-open-ai-api.md

 First, you’ll need to sign up for a developer account at https://openai.com/.
 Generate an API key and save it in your project’s .env file.

 You can’t call the Open AI endpoints from the front-end for security reasons (to not expose your API key), so you’ll have to do this from server-side.
-In this case, we use a cloud function that we can call from our front-end with the relevant product information to create our caption.
+In this case, we use a Google cloud function that we can call from our front-end with the relevant product information to create our caption.

 ## Server-side